Luissalazarsalinas/Trading-Bot/README.md

 #### Text data
-- The tweets data were extrated from Twetter app using snscrape python library.
+- The tweets data were extrated from Twitter app using snscrape python library.

 Keywords for searching:
  - "Stock Market"